ebi-gene-expression-group/index-scxa/README.md

 ## Tests

-Tests are located in the `tests` directory and use bats.
-To run them, execute `bash tests/run-tests.sh`.
+Tests are located in the `tests` directory and require docker to run.
+To run them, execute `bash run_tests_in_containers.sh`.
 The `tests` folder includes example data in matrix markt format.

 # Container